MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

         * e.g. The group should have an average of 40% CPU utilisation.
         * e.g. The group should have an average of 40 requests in per pod per second.
       * Simple / Step
-        * Create some alert in CloudWatch, when the ASG sees that a particualr alert has fired, act accordingly
+        * Create some alert in CloudWatch, when the ASG sees that a particular alert has fired, act accordingly
         * e.g. CloudWatch is set up to fire an alert if average CPU usage rises above 70%.
 When ASG sees this alert, increase instances by 2.
         * e.g. CloudWatch is set up to fire an alert if average CPU usage falls below 30%.
 When ASG sees this alert, decrease instances by 1.
     * Scheduled